• ECTS

 Description

-Students will be able to model and develop using advanced aspects of object-oriented programming and will have acquired good programming practices.
-They will be able to create UML diagrams expressing the dynamics of interactions in a system and will consolidate their knowledge of structural modeling.
+Students will learn how to model and develop using advanced aspects of object-oriented programming and will have acquired good programming practices.
+They will learn how to create UML diagrams expressing the dynamics of interactions in a system and will consolidate their knowledge of structural modeling.

 Read more